Egida/Stellar-New-Age/README.md

 the number of proxies will be increased<br>

 # Plz ♥️
-It would help me a lot if you give a star ⭐ to this repository.
+It would help me a lot if you give a star ⭐ to this repository.<br>
 One star from you = more desire to continue updating stellar

 # Stellar Info